About this site

 The common theme of these sites is writing evolving pages instead of finished blog posts.
 Other themes include internal linking, organizing link collections into documents (similar to Memex “trails”), and one page per subject.

 The biggest influence is Gwern.net.
-Watching its development was what finally made me turn a stalled blog into a personal wiki.
+Watching its development was what made me turn a stalled blog into a personal wiki.
 Besides the philosophy of perpetual drafts and writing for your future self, the influence also shows in the design.
 I have borrowed many design elements from Gwern.net that are not visible to the reader, such as Pandoc, link archival, and the interwiki link syntax ([favicon](!W) to link to “Favicon” on Wikipedia), as well as visible design elements such as the subscript dates and link icons.

-The initial version of the site (later labeled 0.x) was a static page with links to my profiles on other sites and a contact form.
+The initial version of the site (later labeled 0.x) was a static HTML page with links to my profiles on other sites and a contact form.
 The links survive in the “elsewhere” section of the index page, and the contact form is largely unchanged.
 I wrote the pages in Markdown and converted them to HTML manually with John Gruber’s Markdown.pl.
 To store the page source code, I created a Git repository.

 The manual process was soon replaced as I started developing the Tclssg static site generator.
 The focus of the site became its newly added blog, which lasted from 2014 to 2016.
 Blogging didn’t necessarily encourage me to write and publish.
 The blog is preserved.
 Tclssg remains in use outside my website.
 It has been adopted by some Tcl users and projects, including core.tcl-lang.org.

-The second major version (2020–2022) was a personal wiki served by Fossil SCM.
+The second major version2020–2022 was a personal wiki served by Fossil SCM.
 After examining different wiki software and finding flaws in each, I went with one I was already using.
-I noticed Fossil’s curious potential beyond source control.
+I had noticed Fossil’s curious potential beyond source control.
 Fossil had enough wiki and theming features to serve a customized website.
 It let me edit the site’s contents in the browser.
 I joked that Fossil SCM was secretly “Fossil CMS”.
 This marked a temporary break from storing content in Git.
-For deployment, I started building a Debian package with the Fossil binary, Caddy configuration, and static files.
-When installed, the package replaced the previous version of the site as a whole; if installation failed, changes were automatically reverted.
+I have keep the content and the code versioned separately since.

-It took some hacks to make Fossil do what I wanted.
+A series of polemic comments by HN user Annatar describing his partices was what made me commit to this approach.
+Annatar later summaried the practices in a comment.It took some hacks to make Fossil do what I wanted.
 The wiki lacked categories and transclusion.
 At the time, it could not generate a table of contents for a page.
 I created a simple notation for tags and began generating a “tag page” using a Tcl script.
-The script ran when I synchronized my local Fossil repository with dbohdan.com.
+The script ran when I synchronized my local Fossil repository with the server.
 (A Fossil synchronization is like a Git pull followed by a push.)
 The TOC was generated in JavaScript in the reader’s browser.

 I enjoyed my time with a Fossil-based site.
 Being able to edit the wiki in the browser removed friction compared to a static site generator.
 However, I kept feeling Fossil’s limitations as a wiki engine.
 Beyond built-in categories and TOCs, I wanted the ability to version pages together.
 It’s easier to understand your site’s edit history when related changes to multiple pages are grouped together.
 Using the /doc/ page feature was an option but would have negated Fossil’s advantage of live wiki editing.
 I wrote fossil-wiki-export to have a migration path off Fossil and eventually used it.

-Not long after, in 2023, I ported it to Python to take advantage of its numerous libraries and its good optional static typing thanks to Pyright.
-This made it easy to translate the template to Jinja.
-Deployment still used a Debian package, now with only static files, until I migrated the site to BoxyBSD in 2025.
+Not long after, in 2023, I ported the static site generator to Python to take advantage of the libraries and good optional static typing thanks to Pyright.
+The start with Selmer made it easy to translate the template to Jinja.
+Deployment still used a Debian package, now with only static files in it, until I migrated the site to BoxyBSD in 2025.
 With that migration, I switched to rsync deployment.

 I consider shortcodes or macros essential for managing complex pages.
 They make a page easier to create and especially to maintain over time compared to raw HTML markup.